-Is it to get feedback on a recent purchase they made?
+Is it to get feedback on a recent purchase a customer made?
 Is it to learn why someone hasn’t bought from you in months?
-Do you want to measure your customer’s experience of your website?
+Do you want to measure your customer’s experience with your website?

 Focused surveys with an obvious purpose generate a higher response rate, as well as giving you a clear idea of what it is you want to ask.